stankovictab/internship-projects/archimedes/README.md

 ## Using the App

 Go to `localhost:8761` to see the Eureka Dashboard.\
-In there you can open the hyperlinks to the two connected services.\
+In there you can open the hyperlinks to the connected services.\
+The only one we need is the Gateway Service.\
-You can copy their domain and port, and paste them into Postman to generate requests to their endpoints.\
+You can copy it's domain and port (which should be `8889`), and paste it into Postman,\
+or another similar app, to create requests to the endpoints.\
-The main endpoint we're concerned with is `survey-service`'s `/create/{title}/{description}`.\
+The main endpoint we're concerned with is `/survey/create/{title}/{description}`.\
 Making a POST request to that URL will generate a new survey campaign,\
 which can be seen in the connected database, which is located in `jdbc:postgresql://db:5432/thedockerdb`, \
-and accessible through pgAdmin, or similar client.\
+and accessible through pgAdmin, or a similar client.\
 `db` is the service name, used instead of `localhost`, as we're running the database inside of a Docker container.